 Divorce can be a draining and sensitive process, and going to court to resolve child custody, alimony or property division requires a plethora of prying questions.
 When in court, facts may be misconstrued, or the judge may apply the law in an incorrect, contradictory manner, resulting in an unfair division of spousal support, time-sharing schedule, or division of assets.
 Through Florida Statute § 61.537, the State of Florida allows for the possibility of appeal as a way to rectify any mistakes that occurred with regard to the case, the trial, or the final court order.
 An appeal must be made shortly following a court decision — typically within 30 days of the decision entry.
-Contacting an experienced Gainesville family law attorney with the Law Office of Silverman, Mack & Associates can help you navigate through the appeals process, and preemptively determine the validity of the appeal to help you avoid wasting both time and money.
+Contacting an experienced Gainesville family law attorney with Silverman and Mack, LLC can help you navigate through the appeals process, and preemptively determine the validity of the appeal to help you avoid wasting both time and money.

 What Is A Family Law Appeal?

 Family law encompasses any case relating to individuals who share a domestic connection, such as those related by blood or those who are married.
 A family law attorney would typically be needed for cases regarding divorce, child support and visitation, property division, and in situations where there is a concern for physical or emotional abuse.